-Even blood pressure that is in the higher range of normal, called prehypertension (defined as 120-139/ 80-89) impacts your health.
-Studies have shown that people with prehypertension, over a 10-year period, have a two to threefold risk of developing heart disease.
+Even blood pressure that's at the higher end of normal, called prehypertension (120/80 to 139/89) impacts your health.
+Studies show that people with prehypertension have a two to three times greater chance over 10 years of developing heart disease.

 What Should Blood Pressure Be if You Have Diabetes?

-Blood pressure readings vary, but in general your blood pressure should not go above 130/80.
-The first, or top, number is the "systolic pressure" or the pressure in the arteries when your heart beats and fills the arteries with blood.
-The second, or bottom, number is the "diastolic pressure" or the pressure in the arteries when your heart rests between beats, filling itself with blood for the next contraction.
+Blood pressure readings vary, but most people with diabetes should have a reading of no more than 140/80.
+The first, or top, number is the "systolic pressure," or the pressure in the arteries when your heart beats and fills the arteries with blood.
+The second, or bottom, number is the "diastolic pressure," or the pressure in the arteries when your heart rests between beats, filling itself with blood for the next contraction.

-Having a normal blood pressure is as important to managing diabetes as having good control of your blood sugar levels when it comes to preventing diabetes complications.
+When it comes to preventing diabetes complications, normal blood pressure is as important as good control of your blood sugar levels .

 What Are the Symptoms of High Blood Pressure?

 Usually, high blood pressure has no symptoms.
-That's why it's so important to have your blood pressure checked on a regular basis (during all visits with your health care provider) and to follow your health care provider's recommendations on home blood pressure monitoring.
+That's why it's so important to check your blood pressure regularly.
+You should get it checked at any doctor visit and follow your doctor's recommendations about checking your blood pressure at home, too.

 How Is High Blood Pressure Treated?

-ACE (angiotensin converting enzyme) inhibitors and ARBS (angiotensin II receptor blockers) are groups of medications that are often used to treat high blood pressure in people with diabetes.
-Although other high blood pressure medicines are available, ACE and ARBS have been shown to not only to be useful drugs to treat high blood pressure, but have been shown to prevent or delay the progression of kidney disease in people with diabetes.
+ACE (angiotensin converting enzyme) inhibitors and ARBS (angiotensin II receptor blockers) are kinds of medications that are often used to treat high blood pressure for people with diabetes.
+Although other high blood pressure medicines are available, ACE inhibitors and ARBS treat high blood pressure and also prevent or slow kidney disease in people with diabetes.

-Note: Some blood pressure medicines may adversely affect your blood sugar and lipid levels.
+Note: Some blood pressure medicines may make your blood sugar and lipid levels worse.
 Blood pressure medicines can also cause impotence.
 Talk with your doctor about the side effects of prescribed medicines.

-Other drugs used to treat high blood pressure in people with diabetes include a class of drugs known commonly as 'water pills' or diuretics, which help the body rid itself of excess fluid.
+Other drugs used to treat high blood pressure in people with diabetes include drugs known commonly as "water pills" or diuretics, which help the body get rid of extra fluid.